meshtastic/firmware/docs/README.md

 If you'd like to help with development, the source code is [on github](https://github.com/geeksville/Meshtastic-Android).

 ## Supported hardware
 We currently support two brands of radios.
 The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
-Most users should buy the T-Beam and a 18650 battery (total cost less than $35).
+Most people should buy the T-Beam and a 18650 battery (total cost less than $35).
 Make sure to buy the frequency range which is legal for your country.
 For the USA, you should buy the 915MHz version.
 Getting a version that include a screen is optional, but highly recommended.

 Instructions for installing prebuilt firmware can be found [here](https://github.com/geeksville/Meshtastic-esp32/blob/master/README.md).